 Window decals are a composite product involving a film material and backing sheet.
 When the backing is peeled away, a tacky surface combined with static allows the material to "cling" to glass and other smooth surfaces.
 Applications include signage as well as window displays.
 For best results, it is recommended to run window decals from any tray in the 187-220 gsm range.
-A custom paper profile may be required in order to achieve premium image quality.
 Due to the nature of this product, static may limit it's ability to stack neatly in the OCT (offset catch tray) or other output devices.
 Also, this material retains a great deal of heat.
 Use caution when removing printed stacks and empty stacking devices every 25 - 50 sheets to avoid blocking.